Eyesore123/project-management/README.md

 Functional improvements and additions

-* A settings button on the bottom left corner that open the settings window
+* A settings button on the bottom left corner that opens the settings window
 * Buttons for changing the theme color
 * Online status is updated to reflect user actions and it stays in sync between the App and Firestore database using a real-time listener:
    - Online status updates to false when the window is closed